 Definition: A latex mattress is made entirely of latex.
 The construction can include multiple layers, which may consist of natural, synthetic, or blended latex.
 Natural latex is harvested sap from rubber trees, which is processed in the Dunlop or Talalay method.
 Dunlop latex is dense and durable, so it is often used in the support core of latex mattresses.
 Talalay latex requires additional processing that results in a softer, lighter feel.
 This makes it ideal for comfort layers.

 Highlight: Resists Allergens.
-Latex is naturally hypoallergenic.
-It is breathable, which keeps moisture from building up.
+Latex is a breathable material, which keeps moisture from building up.
 This helps it resist mold and mildew.
 Latex is also resistant to dust mites.
 Those with latex allergies should exercise caution, though many natural latex mattresses are processed in a way that removes certain latex proteins that trigger allergies.

 Definition: An airbed mattress has a support core comprised of an air-filled chamber.
 A built-in pump adjusts the amount of air in the chamber, which changes the overall firmness of the mattress.
 This allows for a customized feel.
 Some airbeds have dual chambers, so couples can adjust each side individually.
 The comfort layers of an airbed can include foam, latex, or other materials.